chrisd149/Cog-Customization/README.md

 A: This project is my first GitHub project I made public, as I wanted to test how to develop a game to give to the public.
 I also learned many new things with Python and Panda3D that I wouldn't have learned elsewhere.
 My goal is to constantly update the game when I get new ideas, and to learn more about game devlopment and programming.

+Q: *What experience is required to make a game like this one?*

+A: This project took me almost 3 months to make at this point.
+I can say I was very slow for the first month, mainly due to health issues, but I quickly got back in to coding and learned more about Panda3D.
+All in all, I would say a few months experience with Python and some experience with Panda3D can give you the mindset and tools to make a game like this one.
+Much of the code is still very basic, since many functions could be shortened by using loops/dictionaries.

+Q: *How would one go about learning Panda3D with Python?*

+A: The easiest way is too learn Python on *atleast* a beginner level.
+Then, follow some tutorials on Youtube, that go over setup and basic coding practices specific to Panda3D.
+I recommend you go to the offical [Panda3D Manual](https://www.panda3d.org/manual/) to get more detailed lessons on the game engine.

 <h2>License</h2>

 **This Panda3D game and/or the author(s) are not affiliated with *The Walt Disney Company* and/or the *Disney Interactive Media Group*(collectively referred to as *"Disney"*).
-All textures/models used in this program are not mine, and are allowed to be publicly used and distributed, with the exceptition for profit, which isn't allowed at all.**
+All textures/models/sounds used in this program are not mine, and are allowed to be publicly used and distributed, with the exceptition for profit, which isn't allowed at all.**

 This game can be modified to any extent. and can be reuploaded ***if*** it is modified.